The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of folded Paper Turtles and Tortoises.
+This page is being used to collect information about the history of folded paper Turtles and Tortoises.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1885